nguyenhuuloc304/KubernetesDotnetCore/README.md

 - Build images for angular project

-In the root directory of the project. we create two file as below:
+In the root directory of the project. we create two files as below:

 **Dockerfile** file